 Whether you like it or not, what goes up may come down at some points before it proceeds to the next stage.
 And this happens to good valued stocks as well.
-This will be my favourite time to invest.
+This will be my favourite time and answer to when to do value investing.
 Of course, you need to prepare your own war chest to scoop the undervalue stocks at the right time.

 Unexpected bad market news

 Sometimes, good and fundamentally strong companies can also be affected by bad market news.
 For e.g. DBS was badly hit by the oil and gas slump.
 It went down to $13.02 on 7 Feb 2016 and recovers back to the current $26.48 on 12 Jan 2018.

 If a stock reports quarterly results that fall short of expectations, shares can drop more than the situation calls for.

 Certain sectors tend to perform better at different stages of the economic cycle.
 Sectors that are out of favor are good places to look for bargains.

 These are a few suggestions for spotting good value investment stock options.
 If a company is showing one of these characteristics, look into it further.
 Don’t just rely on this information to make you a profit.

 Sometimes stock is valued low because it deserves to be.
 The business condition might change which affects certain businesses badly.
 Therefore, you should not invest simply because you find a stock price is attractive.
 This is really speculation.
 Get advice from a professional before you put large sums of money in.
 If done correctly, value investing can be very profitable.
 It can provide great economic profit for the future.

 Or you are serious in value investing, you may consider our formal 3 days bootcamp course.
 The course will go straight in teaching you a proven system to sniff out undervalued stocks which are good for value investing.
 Sign up our free value investing singapore seminar now!